EXPRESSCLUSTER/ExchangeServer/ExchangeServer2019/Exchange2019.md

 3. Open **SetEnvironment.bat** with a text editor and change the parameters to match your environment.
 4. Repeat the previous two steps on the **Standby Server**.

-   If using the Exchange 2013 scripts replace _CheckExchangeServices.ps1_ with [CheckExchangeServices.ps1](Scripts/CheckExchangeServices.ps1) on this site, which has been updatd for Exchange Server 2019.
+   If using the Exchange 2013 scripts replace _CheckExchangeServices.ps1_ with [CheckExchangeServices.ps1](Scripts/CheckExchangeServices.ps1) on this site, which has been updated for Exchange Server 2019.
 This updated script also fixes a problem which some have experienced where the mailbox database fails to mount, leading to one or more failover/failbacks.
 Some services in Exchange 2013 are now obsolete and some are new to Exchange 2019.

    The new services are:
    - **MSComplianceAudit**
    - **MSExchangeCompliance**
    - **MSExchangeHMRecovery**